harmanhobbit/smarthubctl/README.md

+#Disclaimer
+I no longer have access to a Blackmagix Design Smart Videohub and I am unlikey to get access any time soon.
+Due I am unable to test any changes personally.
+If you would like to use this script and are willing to keep a dialogue going about any issues you have please use the github issue reporting and I will try to fix it.
+However, with out the actual equipment my fixes are just stabs in the dark.

 # smarthubctl
 A simple python script for controlling Blackmagic Design Smart Videohub unit.
 This script is intended to allow for the control of a single unit over TCP/IP from the show control software QLab.
 However, it can also be run manually from a shell, where it should be cross-platform compatible.